Mangio621/Hot-Mode/README.md

 Windows might detect that the exe contains a virus because i've used python and pyinstaller.
 So i've also included my sourcecode for the app, if you still don't trust me :)
 Feel free to read the source code.
-To run the source code, pip install keyboard and pip install mouse and run the script by doing python ./Hot Mode.exe Scroll down!
+To run the source code, pip install keyboard and pip install mouse and run the script by doing python ./Hot Mode.exe.
+Other wise if you trust me, download the contents, move the Hot Mode folder inside the zip to desktop and simply run the exe.

+For Devs,
+Scroll down!

 ### !!
 DO NOT DELETE SETTINGS FOLDER OR CHANGE ANY OF ITS CONTENTS